xiao0812-206/xiao0812-206/README.md

 - 📖 **Programming Languages**: Continue to delve deeper into C/C++ and Embedded.
 - 🎨 **Game Design**: Study game design theories and understand player psychology.
 - 🛠️ **Tool Proficiency**: Master various development tools.
+## 😎 My hobbies
+- 🏀⚽️I enjoy watching basketball and football in my free time.
+- ✈️One of my dreams is to travel around the world with the people I love.
+- 🐈️I love kittens very much.
+- 🎧️My favourite music styles are rap and R&B.
 ## 🔗 My social links

 - 📺️ **Bilibili**: [神に見捨てられる_](https://space.bilibili.com/443681064?spm_id_from=333.1007.0.0)